Rodmg/aquila-mqtt-sn-gateway/doc/messagesFormat.md

 When the Gateway is in pair mode and receives a PAIR REQ message, it assigns an unassigned address to the device and sends it via a PAIR RES message.
 Then, it puts itself back into normal mode.

 For avoiding collisions, each device sends a random Id with the PAIR REQ, and expects to receive the same id in the response.

+## Revisiting Pair Mode [WIP]

+Add support for configuring subnet and encryption key.

+For this we need to append a byte for subnet and 16 bytes for encryption key in the PAIR RES.

+Also we need to implement CONFIG to the bridge with subnet and encryption key.
+This should be saved in the EEPROM of the bridge in firmware.
+Consideer adding a periodic ping message to the bridge so we can know when its first ready to receive this config message.